Skip to Content

 Just Kid Costumes Takes Us back to the 1950s

-Dressing up for Halloween is one my kiddos favorite parts.
-It gives them the opportunity to pretend to be someone else, travel back in time or imagine a world that only exists within their mind.
-Thanks to Just Kid Costumes, kiddos true identities can be concealed and at prices that won’t have mom and dad breaking the bank.
+Dressing up for Halloween is one of my kiddos’ favorite parts.
+It gives them the opportunity to pretend to be someone else, travel back in time, or imagine a world that only exists within their mind.
+Thanks to Just Kid Costumes, kiddos’ true identities can be concealed at prices that won’t have mom and dad breaking the bank.

-With over 3,000 costumes and accessories to choose from it might take some serious decision-making on whether this year they’ll be superheroes or Disney Princesses.
-The best part is all their costumes are kid-appropriate.
+With over 3,000 costumes and accessories to choose from, it might take some serious decision-making on whether this year they’ll be superheroes or Disney Princesses.
+The best part is that all their costumes are kid-appropriate.
 There’s no thought of sexy kittens or bloody ghouls here.

 My kiddos especially loved Just Kid Costumes’ Dress Up Room application.
 Simply upload your child’s photo and see how they look all dressed up!
 It’s loads of fun!